demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-CrowdStrike_Falcon_-_Get_Endpoint_Forensics_Data_README.md

 This playbook is part of the 'Malware Investigation And Response' flow.
-For more information, please refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
+For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
 This playbook extracts data from the host using RTR commands.
-For example, commands for getting a list of running processes and network connections.
+For example, commands for retrieving a list of running processes and network connections.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.